intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 [CFG]| [FGc]| [Gcf]|]{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

+### Conclusion

-From this, it is obvious that you can eliminate the last arrangement, but how do you choose between the first two which both have an outer interval of 7 (P5)?
-In this case, we go to the first tie-breaker of looking at the distance between the lowest pitch and the second highest pitch.
-In the above example, the second interval for the first arrangement is 5 (P4), but the second interval for the second arrangement is only 2(M2).
+After looking at this on the staff, it is obvious that you can eliminate the last arrangement, but how do you choose between the first two which both have an outer interval of 7 (P5)?
+In pcs theory, the first tie-breaker is looking at the distance between the lowest pitch and the second highest pitch.
+In the above example, the second interval for the first arrangement is 5 (P4), but the second interval for the second arrangement is only 2 (M2).
 In this case the normal form this trichord is [0,2,7].

+## Developing a method for normal form

-Try using this on a more difficult example.
+Let's try to create a step-by-step process for finding normal form by using a more difficult example.
 The following pentachord has multiple ties and will require you to work through multiple levels.
-Remember that each tie is broken by measuring the first pitch against the next closest pitch.
+Try to develop this method without using a staff or clock faces.
 While working through this, how many permutations in ascending order are there for a this set?
 How does that number relate to the cardinality for any set?
+Remember that each tie is broken by measuring the first pitch against the next closest pitch.

+(3,e,5,2,8)

+### Conclusion

+With a large set such as this pentachord, it is difficult to quickly parse the normal form.

+1. **Put the pcs in an ascending form.** It does not matter on which pitch you start, only that the pitches are ascending.
+You can imagine this using a clock face--each pitch class must go in the order it would if you were moving clockwise around the clock without skipping any pitch classes.
+For this pentachord, let's start with:
+    1. (2,3,5,8,e)
+2. **List every possible ascending arrangements of the pc set.** There will always be the same number of arrangements as their are members of the pc set, because each integer will have *one* ascending arrangement with it as a starting pitch class.
+For a pentachord, there will always be five possibilities, and for this particular pc set, they are:
-(2,3,5,8,e)
+    1. (2,3,5,8,e)
+    2. (3,5,8,e,2)
+    3. (5,8,e,2,3)
+    4. (8,e,2,3,5)
+    5. (e,2,3,5,8)
+3. **Subtract the first number *from* the last number for each ascending arrangement.** This will give you the interval between the outer pitch classes expressed as a number of half-steps.
+If the last number is smaller than the first number, you must use mod12 to convert it.
+For most students, it is easiest to add 12 to the smaller number before subtracting, but after you have practiced, you can apply this to the result if you'd like.
+For example above: e-2 = 11-2 = *9*
+    2. (3,5,8,e,2) | 2-3 (requires mod 12) = 14-3 = *11*
+    3. (5,8,e,2,3) | 3-5 (requires mod 12) = 15-5 = *10*
+    4. (8,e,2,3,5) | 5-8 (requires mod 12) = 17-8 = *9*
+    5. (e,2,3,5,8) | 8-e (requires mod 12) = 20-11 = *9*
+4. **The normal form is the ascending arrangement with the smallest outer interval.
+If you have multiple arrangements with the same outer interval, you must proceed to the first tie-breaker.** In our above example, we have three options with an outer interval of 9 (M6).
+(At this point, we have eliminated the two arrangements that had the larger outer intervals of 10 and 11.)
+We must compare each of the tied arrangements against each other to determine which example has the *next* smallest outer interval.
+You can do this easily by subtracting the second-to-last number from the first number, so for our remaining three with the outer interval of 9, we get:
+    1. (2,3,5,8,e) | 8-2 = *6*
+    4. (8,e,2,3,5) | 3-8 (requires mod12) = 15-8 = *7*
+    5. (e,2,3,5,8) | 5-e (requires mod12) = 17-8 = *9*
+5. **After tie-breakers, you choose the arrangement with the smallest outside intervals.** Sometimes, this can move through multiple tie-breakers, so just continue moving inward through the arrangements.
+For our example above, our normal form is:
+    1. [2,3,5,8,e]